Blupo/ColorPane/docs/index.md

 ## Contributing

 Found a bug?
 Want to request a new feature?
 Interested in translating ColorPane?
 Read the [Contributing](contributing.md) page for guidelines on contributing to the project!

-## Donations

-ColorPane is and will remain a free-to-use resource.
-If you would like to donate to the project, you can do so in several ways:

-- If you would like to donate Robux, you can do so on [our group's Donations place](https://www.roblox.com/games/5320096630)
-- If you would like to donate money, you can do so on [Ko-fi](https://ko-fi.com/Blupo)